stiles/pyfr24/docs/usage/examples.md

 ## Basic data collection

-This example demonstrates how to use the CLI to retrieve and save flight information.
-It shows how to:
+This example shows how to retrieve and save flight information using the CLI.

-- Get flight summaries using the CLI
+### Using the CLI directly
-- Extract flight IDs from summary data
-- Export flight data using extracted IDs
-- Handle errors and dependencies

-### Implementation

 ```bash
 #!/bin/bash